 The Tokaj region has a long history of winemaking.
 Historians claim that it started in the times of the Roman empire around 300 AD.
 Over the centuries, many different cultures immigrated into the region.
 Among them were the Slavs in the 6th century, the Magyars in the 9th century, and the Walloons between 1100 and 1300 AD.
 All of them were engaged in winemaking, but the region’s rise to fame only started in the 1600s.

 A major factor in this rise was sweet Tokaji wine.
-A Hungarian legend contributes its invention to the invasion of the Turks in the early 17th century.
+A Hungarian legend attributed its invention to the invasion of the Turks in the early 17th century.
 Their attack forced the local landowners to postpone the wine harvest.
 When they finally could start, they realized that the grapes were infected with noble rot and dried out on the vines.
-Nevertheless, they brought them in and proceeded them into wine that turned out to be deliciously sweet.
+Nevertheless, they brought them in and proceeded to them into wine that turned out to be deliciously sweet.

 In 1737, a royal decree delimited the Tokaj region and set strict regulations for wine production therein.
 Forty-five years later, one of the world’s first classification systems with precise quality standards was introduced.